thapawan/Riverine-Geomorphology-Metrics-GEE/README.md

-## Riverine Geomorphology Metrics using Google Earth Engine
+## Riverine Geomorphology Metrics using Google Earth Engine and Google colab
 This repository contains the code for a comprehensive analysis of riverine geomorphology.
 The project uses satellite imagery from the Landsat and Sentinel missions to calculate a range of hydraulic, geometric, and environmental metrics for key river segments over a 25-year period (2000–2024).

 ### 📜 Project Overview